smita-raj12/Programming-Language-Suggester/README.md

     * HTML and CSS.

-    * jQuery and Javascript
+    * jQuery and Javascript.

-    * Bootstrap class to disign pages
+    * Bootstrap class to disign pages.

 **Longer description of the project as needed:**